cscorley/Kaleidoscope/README.md

-# Kaleidoscope-Simulator
+# Papilio

-A development, debugging and testing API for virtual Kaleidoscope firmware builds.
+A keyboard simulation framework.

-## Scope of this plugin
+## Scope of this project

-The scope of Kaleidoscope-Simulator is to provide an API that allows to bundle integration tests with the keyboard firmware sketch file.
+The scope of Papilio is to provide an API that allows to simulate a keyboard firmware.

-Tests are executed by a virtual firmware which is a firmware build to run on the host platform, e.g. an x86 system, rather than on the actual physical keyboard.
+The actual firmware is represented by a simulator core that is registered with the simulator.
+A simulator core typically is a firmware binary that is cross compiled for e.g. the x86 architecture.

 Most parts of the physical keyboard's internal states are also represented in the simulated keyboard.
-Among those the current keymaps, LED states, EEPROM, ...
+Among those the current keymaps and LED states.
-For more information, see Kaleidoscope's documentation of virtual builds.

-Apart from integration testing, the supported testing-API is also meant to be used as a development tool.
+Apart from integration testing, the supported API is also meant to be used as a development tool.
-When e.g. being used together with a debugger like `gdb`, Kaleidoscope-Simulator's unique features can help to deal with complex error scenarios that are otherwise hard to debug with the firmware traditionally running on the device.
+When e.g. being used together with a debugger like `gdb`, Papilio's unique features can help to deal with complex error scenarios that are otherwise hard to debug with the firmware traditionally running on the device.

-Additionally, Kaleidoscope-Simulator comes with an ASCII visualization of the keyboard covering keyboard keycodes and LED colors.
+Additionally, Papilio comes with an ASCII visualization of the keyboard covering keyboard keycodes and LED colors.

 ## A brief example

-The following code snipped could be added to Kaleidoscope's stock firmware sketch file (****.ino) to run a very simple firmware test.
+The following code snipped is an example that demonstrates how Papilio is used by [Kaleidoscope-Simulator](https://github.com/CapeLeidokos/Kaleidoscope-Testing.git) within an Arduino firmware sketch.

 ```cpp
 // ... at end of the firmware file